littermap/littermap-aws-backend/README.md

 ### Modifying the serverless stack definition

-After making adjustments to the stack definition in `template.yml`, check it for errors with:
+After making adjustments to the stack definition in `template.yml`, optionally check it for errors with:

 - `sam validate`